They say a picture is worth a thousand words… case in point: memes.

 Odds are you know a thing or two about these iconic images.
 But for clarity’s sake (and mainly because I’ll jump at every opportunity to talk shop), I’m going to walk through each meme icon included in this pack.

 Keep scrolling for a quick summary of each meme’s history, how they’ve evolved and a hypothetical situation where these meme icons would speak volumes.
+Or, watch this video for a shortcut:

 This Is Fine Dog Icon